elicul/azure-devops-commit-message-intellij-plugin/README.md

 ### How to use the plugin

 Open Git commit tool or commit dialog and your commit message will already have the required PBI/BUG id populated.

+If you aren't familiar with the PBI/BUG branches creation please check more on this [link](https://learn.microsoft.com/en-us/azure/devops/boards/backlogs/connect-work-items-to-git-dev-ops?view=azure-devops).

 ![Example](examples/example.png)